ModelEngineering/controlSBML/README.md

 ## Version History
 * 0.1.7
+  * ppMat - pretty print a matrix
+  * plotMat - display a heatmap for a matrix
 * 0.1.6, 3/16/2022
   * ``Using-Control-SBML.ipynb`` has an example of doing feedback control design with ``controlSBML``.